Acting Managing Director of Commercial Operations

-Donald B. Snyder is the Director of Business Development in the Commercial Operations Bureau for the Port of Long Beach, California.
-He was appointed to the post in 2006 by the Long Beach Board of Harbor Commissioners, having served since 2003 as Marketing Manager in the Trade and Maritime Services Division.
+Mr. Snyder was named to the post in 2018 by the Long Beach Board of Harbor Commissioners, governing body for the Long Beach Harbor Department and the Port.
+Before this appointment, he served as Director of the Port’s Business Development Division beginning in 2006, having served since 2003 as Marketing Manager in the Trade and Maritime Services Division.

 Before joining the Port, his nearly 30 years of experience in the transportation industry included six years as Manager of Import and Export Logistics for Mattel Inc., where he was responsible for the importing and exporting of products between the United States and the world, focusing primarily on moving goods from overseas plants to Mattel’s U.S. distribution facilities.